dashbase/dashbase-quickstart/README.md

 If you deployed to the existing EC2 instance (without using Docker for AWS), then you can use the public IP/hostname of the instance.

-You can access to Dashbase Web page via https://{ELB DNS, or public IP/hostname}:8080/.
+You can access to Dashbase Web page via https://{{ ELB DNS, or public IP/hostname }}:8080/.